Skip to main content

 The year 2017 marked 60 years since the founding of the Society.

-On Sunday 9th July 2017 a lunch was held at the Brasserie Restaurant in Kidderminster as part of the Society's 60th Anniversary celebrations.
+On Sunday 9th July 2017, a lunch was held at the Brasserie Restaurant in Kidderminster as part of the Society’s 60th Anniversary celebrations.

-Attending were past and present members and invited guests - all made welcome by Chairman Sally Dickson and President Simon Buteux.
+Attending were past and present members and guests – all made welcome by Chairman Sally Dickson and President Simon Buteux.

-The principal guest was Mark Garnier MP for Wyre Forest who gave a most entertaining and interesting talk about the life and work of a constituency MP.
+The principal guest was Mark Garnier MP for Wyre Forest, who gave a most entertaining and interesting talk about the life and work of a constituency MP.

 He concluded by proposing a toast to the Society to which Sally Dickson responded, mentioning some of the highlights of the Society’s 60 years of various activities associated with local history and archaeology.

-Our commemorations also included an exhibition of the Society’s work at the Heritage Day opening of Kidderminster Town Hall on Saturday 9th September 2017 organised by the Heritage Opportunities Group.
+Our commemorations also included an exhibition of the Society’s work at the Heritage Day opening of Kidderminster Town Hall on Saturday, 9th September 2017, organised by the Heritage Opportunities Group.

-Our focus was the history of the Society including:
+Our focus was the history of the Society, including:

 2018: The Centenary of the End of the First World War

-The Society was present at the 'Worcester Remembers the Great War’ event at the Guildhall in Worcester on Saturday 4th August 2018.
+The Society was present at the ‘Worcester Remembers the Great War’ event at the Guildhall in Worcester on Saturday, 4th August 2018.

 Our display table is pictured above.
 It was manned by Sally Dickson, Sue and Bill Wood and Catherine Guest, who were all involved in researching the Society’s book on Great War Kidderminster – see our publications page, copies are still available if you would like to purchase one.